 Impacts of the Blue line project worksites on customer trips

-Once Jean-Talon is fully closed on October 28, all the bus stops for lines 141, 188 and 372, between des Halles and 19th avenue, will be relocated to Bélanger Street.
+Consequently, all the bus stops for lines 141, 188 and 372, between des Halles and 19th avenue, are relocated to Bélanger Street.

-Consult the map showing all the stops that will be relocated throughout the works, or the sector-by-sector maps below.
+Consult the map showing all the stops that are relocated during the works, or the sector-by-sector maps below.

 New reserved lane on Bélanger Street

-A new reserved lane for buses, bikes and taxis will be introduced on Bélanger Street to improve traffic flow during Blue line extension work on Jean-Talon.
+A reserved lane for buses, bikes and taxis is in service on Bélanger Street to improve traffic flow during Blue line extension work on Jean-Talon.

-The reserved lane will be in effect seven days a week, from 7 a.m. to 7 p.m., in the following sections:
+The reserved lane is in effect seven days a week, from 7 a.m. to 7 p.m., in the following sections:

 - Eastbound: between 19th Avenue and Des Halles